-The Santa Maria Groundwater Basin includes the Careaga Sand, Pismo Formation, Paso Robles Formation, Orcutt Formation, terrace deposits, Quaternary Alluvium, river channel deposits, and dune sand.
+Water-bearing units of the Santa Maria Groundwater Basin includes the Careaga Sand, Pismo Formation, Paso Robles Formation, Orcutt Formation, terrace deposits, Quaternary Alluvium, river channel deposits, and dune sand.
 The most productive and developed aquifers are in the alluvium and Paso Robles Formation - this report will focus on these aquifers.
 Some wells in the groundwater basin produce from either the alluvium or the Paso Robles Formation only, and others produce from both deposits.

-The Paso Robles Formation is the thickest and most extensive aquifer in the basin.
-The report by Luhdorff and Scalmanini (2000) includes a map with hydraulic conductivity (K) values for the Paso Robles Formation at 20 locations.
+The Paso Robles Formation is the thickest and most extensive aquifer in the basin and is referred to as the Deep Aquifer.
+Hydraulic conductivity (K) values for the Paso Robles Formation were estimated by Luhdorff and Scalmanini (2000) for 20 locations throughout the groundwater basin.
 In the Sisquoc plain, Orcutt Upland, and central Santa Maria River Valley, K ranges from 100 to 400 gpd/ft2 (13 to 52 ft/d).
 Values are lower in the western portion of the Santa Maria River Valley and beneath Nipomo Mesa where the reported values range from 15 to 110 gpd/ft2 (2 to 15 ft/d).
 The wells on Nipomo Mesa are typically screened over hundreds of feet of the Paso Robles Formation, so these values represent bulk averages for the formation.
-Luhdorff & Scalmanini (2000) report specific yield values in the range of 8 to 13 percent, and assume a value of storativity of 0.0001 for portions of the aquifers system under confining conditions.
+Specific yield values in the range of 8 to 13 percent, and storativity of 1 x 10-4 were assigned by Luhdorff & Scalmanini (2000) for groundwater flow modeling.

-The Quaternary Alluvium is the most permeable aquifer, although few testing data seem to be available to estimate hydraulic conductivity.
-Luhdorff & Scalmanini (2000) show seven locations with estimates of hydraulic conductivities.
-Data indicate that the hydraulic conductivity of the alluvium generally decreases to the west.
+The Quaternary Alluvium is the most permeable aquifer, although few testing data are available to estimate hydraulic conductivity.
+Luhdorff & Scalmanini (2000) show seven locations with estimates of alluvium hydraulic conductivity, indicating decreasing conductivity toward the west.
 Hydraulic conductivity of 4,500 gpd/ft2 (600 ft/d) is typical in the Sisquoc plain, whereas 2,000 gpd/ft2 (265 ft/d) is typical for the lower portion of the alluvium near Guadalupe.
 Typical thickness for the Quaternary Alluvium in the Santa Maria River Valley is 100 to 200 feet.
-Near Guadalupe the upper portion of the alluvium is generally fine-grained and their lower hydraulic conductivity values act to hydraulically confine the lower alluvium and Paso Robles Formation below.
+Near Guadalupe the upper portion of the alluvium is fine-grained and acts as a confining layer on top of the lower alluvium and Paso Robles Formation below (Worts, 1951).

 A mantle of late Pleistocene eolian (wind-blown) dune sands underlies the Nipomo Mesa.
-The dune deposits were once much more extensive, but most were eroded away during the last ice age by the ancestral Arroyo Grande Creek, Los Berros Creek, and Santa Maria River (Papadopulos, 2004).
-Today the Nipomo Mesa older dune sand is a triangular lobe that extend 4 miles along the coast and extend inland more than 12 miles just east of Hwy 101.
-Lithologic logs of water wells indicate that the Nipomo Mesa dune sands are 150 to 250 feet thick.
+The dune deposits were once much more extensive, but most were eroded away during the last ice age by the ancestral Arroyo Grande Creek, Los Berros Creek, Nipomo Creek, and Santa Maria River (Papadopulos, 2004).
+Today the Nipomo Mesa older dune sand is a triangular lobe that extends 4 miles along the coast and inland more than 12 miles to the basin margin east of Hwy 101.
+Lithologic logs of water wells indicate that the Nipomo Mesa dune sands are 150 to 300 feet thick.
 The Nipomo Mesa dune sands are very porous and permeable, and negligent amounts of surface runoff are generated on these dune sands.